aatansen/Django-Ecommerce-Project/README.md

   </head>
   ```

-- Now add `bootstrap.bundle.min.js` script before `scripts block` so it will be common for each page
+- Now add `bootstrap.bundle.min.js` script in `body` before `scripts block` so it will be common for each page

   ```jinja
   <body>